MeSugar/ft_services/README.md

 ### Prerequisites
 - Linux
 - Docker is installed and running
-- VirtualBox Hypervisor is installed
+- VirtualBox Hypervisor
-- FileZilla (client for file transfering via FTPS) are installed
+- FileZilla (client for file transfering via FTPS)
 - minikube and its dependencies are installed (especially Kubectl)

 ### Deployment